nerminb/project1/README.md

 ## Functions to contact the NHL records API

-The below functions return NHL records in well-formatted, parsed data frames, with options to specify the franchise of choice by both name and ID number.

-Our base URLs is: <https://records.nhl.com/site/api>.
+API Sources:

 ``` r
 baseURLRecords <- "https://records.nhl.com/site/api/"
 baseURLStats <- "https://statsapi.web.nhl.com/api/v1/teams"
 ```

+The below functions return NHL records in well-formatted, parsed data frames, with options to specify the franchise of choice by both name and ID number.

 ### Function returning id, firstSeasonId, lastSeasonId, and name of every team in the history of the NHL.